GRADE 12 SERVICE TRIP

 Mobilizing Christ-followers for missions.

-We would like to invite you to partner with us by:
+For the upcoming trip, we would like to invite you to partner with us by:

 1. Praying for us and the community we will be serving.